Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 the code for the default and static methods, and a dispatch class which hold the code to support emulated dispatch for the default methods.

-### Flag dont_rewrite

-`methodNotToRewrite`
-D8/R8 ignroes the methods present here from the emulated interface.

 ### Flag wrapper_conversion

 `type`